pubmob-com/pubmob/setup/mural.md

   <p>Please let us know if you're having any challenges getting set up.</p>

   <h2><a id="fallback-rule"></a>One-chance setup / fallback rule</h2>
   <p>In the highly unlikely event that you're unable to use Mural during the PubMob session, the {{ site.session-lead-term }} and the mob will help you to set things up during your first turn as driver.
-If by your second round you're still unable to access Mural, you'll be able to continue activedly participating in the PubMob session as a mob navigator, but you won't be able to drive.</p>
+If by your second round you're still unable to access Mural, you'll be able to continue actively participating in the PubMob session as a mob navigator, but you won't be able to drive.</p>
 </div>